 The medicines and vaccines used by the livestock owners must be correctly labelled (producer, designation, lot number, type of application, ingredients, expiry date, waiting period, among others).
-The livestock owner must be able to present proof of purchase for the acquisition of animal medicines at all times.
+The livestock owner must be able to present the completely filled-out proof of purchase for the acquisition of animal medicines at all times.
 This could be: